lherrer5/lherrer5/README.md

 ### Hi there 👋

+# I'm Lina M Herrera

-I’m currently working on as an accounts payable analyst but I'm studying software development.
+I’m currently working on as an accounts payable analyst but I'm studying **software development**.
 I will complete this file as I gain more knowledge.
-Thanks for your understanding and support.
+<u> Thanks </u> for your understanding and support.

 | Cities    | Status     |
 |-----------|------------|